 Canadian Muslim women who studied in North or South America not including Canada (i.e. "other Americas") reported the highest levels of employment, followed by those who studied in Canada and Europe.
 Those who studied in South, Southeast, and East Asia were disadvantaged in comparison.
-This pattern was not observed for the general Canadian population, thus the differences between Canadian Muslim women and the general Canadian adult sample who studied in South, Southeast, and East Asia were more dramatic than those who studied elsewhere.
+This pattern was not observed for the general Canadian population, thus the differences between Canadian Muslim women and the general Canadian adult sample who studied in South, Southeast, and East Asia were disadvantaged and East Asia were disadvantaged statement.